Extreme Fear in Dogs: A Deep-Dive Distance Learning Course

 All graduates will receive a certificate of completion, but all training or behavior pros whether certified track or not will sign a Code of Conduct statement agreeing to uphold the standards of the program in order to receive and retain certification or certificate of completion recognition.

 Price: $299, or $350 if seeking "certified"* designation .

 (After registering, please email us with your name and pertinent certifications / qualifying information.)

 If you have difficulty registering via the options above, you may register manually via PayPal by sending the fee, along with your name, email address, and list of any pertinent certifications you have, to

 The Extreme Fear in Dogs course offers a comprehensive program for helping fearful dogs, including feral dogs in captivity, puppy mill survivors, and others.
 We’ll cover the anti-aversives philosophy that underlies the program, as well as theory and praxis that comprise best practices for working or living with this population of dogs.

 -A certificate of completion upon graduation.

--A pro certification track option for current certified behavior consultants
+-A professional certification track option for current certified behavior consultants or equivalent

 -A private facebook group for students to network, share, converse with the instructor, and get help with cases.
 Also, additional information and instructions not shown in the webinar will be delivered in the facebook group.